-The Mexico Violence Resource Project is a collaboration between researchers at UC San Diego’s Center for U.S.-Mexican Studies and El Colegio de México.
+The Mexico Violence Resource Project is housed at UC San Diego’s Center for U.S.-Mexican Studies and a sister initiative of the Noria Research Mexico & Central America Program and the Repositorio de Violencia y Paz at El Colegio de México.
 The project was founded in 2020 by Cecilia Farfán-Mendez and Michael Lettieri with the goal of bringing together researchers, policymakers, journalists, and activists for thoughtful discussions around the topic of crime and violence in Mexico.

 The project publishes opinion essays, research briefs, and maintains an index of key data on violence.
 We also host a discussion forum and virtual roundtables for members and contributors.

 Submissions and Collaborations

 We are a community-driven project and welcome collaborations from both scholars and individuals outside academia.
 We publish two main types of content: research briefs and perspectives essays:

 Research briefs synthesize and explain findings from research on important topics related to violence in Mexico.
 They vary in length according to how much research exists and strive to make expert knowledge accessible for all.

 Perspectives essays are short argumentative pieces between 1,000 to 3,000 words.
 They provide a space for reflecting on questions such as how we cover, study, and explain violence in Mexico.
 They provide a platform for proposing new interpretations of violence and interjecting nuance into discussions.

 Occasionally we also publish special collaborations in partnership with researchers and news outlets.
 Please contact us directly at email@example.com for more information or to pitch ideas.

 Our goal is for Mexico Violence Resource Project to serve as a companion for those seeking a better understanding and exchanging ideas as we attempt to understand the complexities of contemporary Mexico.